Jean de Laborde: Between the wars

 A pioneer of naval aviation in France, he was named head of naval aviation in 1925 and took command of the Béarn, the first French aircraft carrier.
 In 1928 at the age of 50, he earned the rank of contre-amiral, (equivalent to rear admiral), and became commander of the maritime sector of Toulon, and in 1930, commander-in-chief of the 2nd Squadron.
 He was elevated to Vice-Amiral (vice admiral) in 1932 and commander-in-chief and Maritime Prefect of the 4th maritime region (Bizerte) covering the Mediterranean.
 In 1936 de Laborde again took charge of the 2nd Squadron and later that year became commander-in-chief of the Atlantic Squadron.

-From 1937–1940 he was a member of the Superior Naval Council (Conseil supérieur de la Marine).
+From 1937 to 1940 he was a member of the Superior Naval Council (Conseil supérieur de la Marine).
 In 1938 he earned his fifth star, becoming Full Admiral.
-From 1938–1939 he served as inspector general of naval forces, and was involved in various naval consultative commissions under the French Third Republic.
+From 1938 to 1939 he served as inspector general of naval forces, and was involved in various naval consultative commissions under the French Third Republic.